 Dear friends and partners, thank you for coming to our website.
 We are incredibly happy to have the privilege of sharing with you what “There is Hope” is involved with and how we change the lives of so many refugees and Malawian people, one person at a time.

 The past 10 years have brought both many highs and lows for our organisation.
 For example, the first recreation centre we hoped to erect within Dzaleka refugee camp didn’t make it past the foundations due to a lack of funding.
 We now have an operational base just 200 metres down the road from Dzaleka refugee camp with staff offices, training rooms, a bible college and a multi-purpose hall.
 We have also seen a large increase in staff both locals and internationals.
+Innocent who paved way for our new Executive Director, Cathreen Chirwa, has now gone into advocacy, advocating for refugee rights in Malawi and beyond with his organization called Innua Advocacy.

 The main vision of There is Hope is to see refugees and their host community escape poverty and become self-reliant.
 We primarily aim to facilitate this by providing opportunities for these individuals within educational and occupational spheres.
 These include funding higher education scholarships, training in carpentry, brick laying, soap making, photography and commissioning artisans to hand craft various unique items.